-The picture on the left shows my daughter and some of her friends at her birthday party many years ago (in 2002).
+The picture shows my daughter and some of her friends at her birthday party many years ago (in 2002).
 As part of the festivities they were preparing their own meal, the standard birthday fare for a lot of Dutch children in the past: kroketten, French fries and apple sauce, but everything made from scratch.
 They loved making the kroketten, especially breading them.
 They were literally ‘playing with their food’.

 They did not realize that they were making something special.
 However much we Dutch love the kroket, it is now fast becoming an endangered foodstuff.
 A kroket may be served hot, but it isn’t hot anymore to prepare one in one’s own kitchen.
 And even its status as junk food is now threatened: other foodstuff as shoarma and pizza are taking its place.